- Damon Runyon Physician-Scientist Training Award - NEW

 Clinical Investigator Award Application Guidelines

-(Please note: completed applications and CDs/DVDs/USB flash drives must be in our office by 4:00 pm (ET) on the deadline—not simply postmarked by February 17, 2014)
+(Please note: completed applications and USB flash drives must be in our office by 4:00 pm (ET) on the deadline—not simply postmarked by February 2, 2016)

-All application materials should be submitted to the Damon Runyon Cancer Research Foundation for arrival at our offices on or before the February 17 deadline.
-Along with the original application (hard copy), applicants must submit a CD/DVD/USB flash drive of all the required materials.
+All application materials should be submitted to the Damon Runyon Cancer Research Foundation for arrival at our offices on or before the February 2 deadline.
+Along with the original application (hard copy), applicants must submit a USB flash drive of all the required materials.
+Do not staple any part of the application.
 Please see application submission instructions below for detailed directives.

 The complete application should be assembled in the following order: